dOpensource/smsgateway/README.md

 Setup the API Gateway URL within Flowroute to point to the URL that's points to your virtual server

-## Setup the EmailRoute to use your email address
+## Setup the EmailRoute and SMSRoute

 1. vi index.php
-2. Find smsjunk@dopensource.com and replace it with your email address
+2.Change the following fields to reflect your email address, Flowroute Access Key and Flowroute Secret Key

+$EmailRoute_email = "";
+$SMSRoute_access_key ="";
+$SMSRoute_secret_key = "";

+They will look something like this after you change them

+$EmailRoute_email = "mh@dopensource.com";
+$SMSRoute_access_key ="43524234";
+$SMSRoute_secret_key = "253f15885fd49e4d7065a61dd7ed4ec3";

 3. Save the file
-4. Send a test text message from one of your Flowroute DID's it doesn't matter which one because they are all SMS enabled by default once you enable the API Gateway URL.
+4. Send a test text message from one of your Flowroute DID's.
+It doesn't matter which one because they are all SMS enabled by default once you enable the API Gateway URL via the Flowroute portal.

 Have Fun...we have lots of things that we will be adding to this!
 Follow us at http://twitter.com/dopensource